-Fiscal 2019 through 2021 balances are projections Source: Connecticut Office of Policy and Management
+Fiscal 2020 and 2021 balances are projections Source: Connecticut Office of Policy and Management

-Debt and Pensions: large liabilities create high fixed costs
+Debt and Pensions: large liabilities underlie high fixed costs

-Connecticut is a frequent borrower and the state's debt per capita and debt-to-personal income ranked first and third, respectively, among the 50 states for Moody's 2018 debt medians.
-Net tax-supported debt equaled \$6,554 per capita and 9.5% of total state personal income, well above the 50-state median of \$987 in debt per capita and 2.3% for debt-to-personal income.
-These high debt ratios are partly due to substantial capital financing for K-12 school building construction that is carried out at the local level in many other states, and combined state and local debt metrics place Connecticut closer to the middle of the pack.
+Connecticut is a frequent borrower and the state's debt per capita and debt-to-personal income ranked first and second, respectively, among the 50 states for Moody's 2019 debt medians.
+Net tax-supported debt equaled \$6,802 per capita and 9.4% of total state personal income, well above the 50-state median of \$1,068 in debt per capita and 2.2% for debt-to-personal income.
+These high debt ratios are partly due to substantial capital financing for K-12 school building construction that is carried out at the local level in many other states; combined state and local debt metrics place Connecticut closer to the middle of the pack.
 However, pension obligation bonds and GAAP conversion bonds to address a portion of the state's sizeable cumulative GAAP deficit add considerably to the state's normal sizeable annual debt issuances and ensure that Connecticut's debt ratios will remain among the highest in the country for the foreseeable future.
-The governor's budget proposal reduces GO debt authorizations by roughly 40% over the biennium in order to reduce the state's liabilities and fixed costs.
+Governor Lamont's capital plan, which decreases the pace of borrowing, is pending final approval.